martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 CERTIFICATE_TOO_LARGE (0xERROR-TBD5):
 :  The certificate cannot be transferred due to the recipient's `SETTINGS_MAX_FRAME_SIZE`

 CERTIFICATE_GENERAL (0xERROR-TBD6):
 :  Any other certificate-related error

 As described in [RFC7540], implementations MAY choose to treat a stream error as a connection error at any time.
-Of particular note, a stream error cannot occur on stream 0, which means that implementations cannot send non-session errors in response to `CERTIFICATE_REQUEST`, and `CERTIFICATE_PROOF` frames.
+Of particular note, a stream error cannot occur on stream 0, which means that implementations cannot send non-session errors in response to `CERTIFICATE_REQUEST`, and `CERTIFICATE` frames.
 Implementations which do not wish to terminate the connection MAY either send relevant errors on any stream which references the failing certificate in question or process the requests as unauthenticated and provide error information at the HTTP semantic layer.

 # Security Considerations {#security}